snowballstem/snowball/CONTRIBUTING.rst

 Add `.sbl` source to algorithms subdirectory.

-Add entry to `libstemmer/modules.txt` - columns are:
+Add entry to `libstemmer/modules.txt`, maintaining the current sorted order by the first column.
+The columns are:

 * Algorithm name (needs to match the `.sbl` source without extension)
 * Encodings to support